 OptaPlanner makes it relatively easy to switch optimization algorithm(s) just by changing the configuration.
-There's even a Benchmark utility which allows you to play out different configurations against each other and report the most appropriate configuration for your problem.
-You could for example play out tabu search versus simulated annealing, on 4 queens and 64 queens.
+There's even a Benchmarker utility which allows you to play out different configurations against each other and report the most appropriate configuration for your use case.